Leap supports third-party IDEs, both local and cloud-based, that implement the

 As described in the Ocean software’s Configuring Access to Leap’s Solvers documentation,

-you require a SAPI token to submit problems to Leap solvers.
+you require a SAPI token to submit problems to solvers in the Leap service.

-The following procedure authorizes the Ocean software access to your Leap account and
+The following procedure authorizes the Ocean software access to your account in the Leap service and

 enables storing your SAPI token in your development environment.

-Ocean authorization to access Leap is persisted across subsequent development
+Ocean software authorization to access the Leap service persists across subsequent development

 sessions for this development environment.